chompy18/tikal-jekyll-site/_posts/2013-10-14-android-israel-timezone.md

 ---
-layout: default
+layout: post
 title:  Android – Israel Timezone
 created:   1381771364
+tags: Android timezone
+category: Incubator
+author: avi-tzurel
+excerpt: For all those Israelis that have an android but have the wrong time/time zone
 ---
 <div class="MsoNormal">&nbsp;</div>